-accessible," AND Higher status group members are more likely to share new information and dominate discussion, even if their information is not more important or valid (Wittenbaum, 1998; Hinsz, 1990).
+Group members with higher status are more likely to share new information and to dominate the discussion, even if the information they have is not more important or valid (Wittenbaum, 1998, Hinsz, 1990).

-Prescriptions for Thinking Scientifically (Lilienfeld, Lynn, Ruscio, & Beyerstein, 2010, pp. 251-252)
+Summary: Obstacles to Scientific Thinking (Lilienfeld, Lynn, Ruscio, & Beyerstein, 2010, pp. 251-252)

-- Although first impressions may be helpful in "sizing up" people, they're typically inadequate when it comes to evaluating scientific claims or making decisions; - Many shared beliefs are nothing more than "urban legends," so we shouldn't assume they're accurate; - Good stories aren't always accurate stories; media coverage, repetition, and anecdotes can lead us to over-estimate the frequency of sensational events, and under-estimate the frequency of less sensational events; - Biased samples result in equally biased conclusions.
-If we're exposed primarily to one group of people in our line of work, our perceptions of the prevalence of certain traits in people at large will be skewed; - Certain biases, such as illusory correlation, confirmation bias, and the representativeness and availability heuristics, lead us to draw erroneous conclusions.
+- Although first impressions may be helpful in "sizing up" people, they're typically inadequate when it comes to evaluating scientific claims or making decisions; - Many shared beliefs are nothing more than "urban legends," so we shouldn't assume they're accurate; - Media coverage, repetition, and anecdotes can lead us to over-estimate the frequency of sensational events, and under-estimate the frequency of less sensational events.
+Good stories aren't always accurate stories; - Biased samples can result in equally biased conclusions.
+If we're exposed primarily to one group of people in our line of work, our perceptions of the prevalence of certain traits in people at large will be skeward. - Certain biases, such as illusory correlation, confirmation bias, and the representativeness and availability heuristics, lead us to draw erroneous conclusions.
 Heuristics are helpful shortcuts, but if we rely on them blindly and uncritically, we'll often make mistakes; - Correlation isn't causation, so knowing that two things are statistically associated doesn't tell us what's causing what.
-Also, just because one thing comes before another, the first doesn't necessarily cause - Carefully conducted scientific research (although not foolproof) is our best safeguard against error.
+Also, just because one thing comes before another, the first doesn't necessarily cause the scnow. - Carefully conducted scientific research (although not foolproof) is our best safeguard against error.